 If your last boss never paid you for your unused holidays or earned bonuses, you’ll want to speak to an attorney right away.
 You rightfully earned it, don’t let your former boss keep your money simply because you no longer see each other face to face each workday.

 Severance packages are often offered to exiting employees as a way for companies to cover their tracks, so to speak.
 A severance package is usually a set of payments for a set period of time extending after a person has left a company.
 Oftentimes the length of these packages are based on how long the employee was tendered, what position they held, and how they ultimately left the company.
 You may think this is a way for a company to say ‘thanks’ for all your hard work over the years, but don’t be fooled – they get something out of it too.
 The typical severance agreement includes a release of any claim the employee may have against the employer and promises from the employee designed to protect the employer’s business.
 Don’t sign the severance agreement without first calling an Illinois Employment Rights Attorney.

 Unemployment Compensation Claims in Illinois

 Unemployment pay is designed to help a person keep up with bills and expenses while they are in-between jobs.
 If you receive unemployment compensation make sure you are still actively seeking employment, and if your claim was denied, don’t assume that’s the end of the road.
 Educate yourself on the standards the Illinois Department of Employment Security uses in evaluating claims then file your claim.
 You don’t have much time to file an appeal in the event your claim was turned down.
 Unless you are thoroughly versed on employment rights, it’s best to have an attorney assist you in this process.
-Contact the attorneys at Appelman & Associates for assistance.
+Contact the attorneys at Appelman Law for assistance.